jqdurham/rest-sample/README.md

 ## Makefile

 See `make help` to learn how to run the application with default settings, execute tests, check for CVEs and execute 100+ linters.

+## Deployment

+This is deployed on a [small EC2 instance](http://52.23.252.97:8080/users) for demo purposes.
+There is a `make` target to build and copy the binary to the demo server, but it requires SSH configuration that is available in this repo.